reddimohan/100-Days-of-ML-Code/Log.md

 * Importing libraries
 * Reading datasets using pandas and numpy libraries
 * Read about Data Preprocessing
     * Handling missing data in dataset
-    * Handling Categorical variables (3 types)
+    * Handling Categorical variables
 	    * LabelEncoder
 	    * RangeEncoder
 	    * OneHotEncoders

 #### I will do some practicals tomorrow based on today readings and upload here.

+### Day 2: August 27, 2018

+**Today's Progress** :
+* Practiced handling missing data
+* Practiced handling categorical variables using OneHotEncoder from sklearn